 Forrester Research reported in its, “Predictions 2019: Cloud Computing” that 2019 is when cloud technologies will bring innovative development services to enterprise apps rather than just serving up cheaper, temporary servers and storage.”
 Not surprisingly, a host of new products and cloud services have emerged to turn this forecast into reality and that means more options for companies.
 Today the landscape is crowded and complex!

-Public cloud, private cloud, hybrid cloud, or no cloud are all architecture options.
+Public cloud, private cloud, hybrid cloud, or no cloud is all architecture options.
 Once you narrow down the approach, there are plenty of vendors competing across these architectures for your business.
 In this blog, we are breaking down the different approaches to cloud and offering a high-level look at the benefits to your business.

 Public Cloud: Easy Answer or Cost Nightmare?

 Cloud infrastructure as a service (IaaS) or public cloud provides a standardized, highly automated solution, where compute resources, complemented by storage and networking capabilities, are hosted by a service provider and offered to the customer on demand.
-For businesses, this can be a considerable benefit as the resources are scalable and elastic in near real time and generally priced by use.
+For businesses, this can be a considerable benefit as the resources are scalable and elastic in near real-time and generally priced by use.
 In the 2018 Gartner Magic Quadrant for Cloud IaaS, Amazon Web Services (AWS), Microsoft (AZURE), Google, Alibaba Cloud, Oracle, and IBM were named as the six major suppliers.
-All these providers generally offer a high-quality service, with excellent availability, good performance, security and some level of customer support.
+All these providers generally offer a high-quality service, with excellent availability, good performance, security, and some level of customer support.

 What’s the catch?
 The cost for these services can add up quickly if you aren’t careful.
 Providers typically charge every time you move data from their cloud storage to your on-premises storage.
 For example, if your ERP is in the cloud, there could be a lot of communication back and forth between your network and the cloud.
 Those “egress” fees can add up quickly!